 The housing industry and building permits

-As per the June report, housing units (XHB) authorized by building permits were at a seasonally adjusted rate of 1.30 million, a decline of 4.6% from the revised April reading of 1.36 million units.
+As per the latest report, in February, housing units (XHB) authorized by building permits were at a seasonally adjusted rate of 1.29 million, a decrease of 5.7% from the revised January reading of 1.37 million units.

 Single-family versus multifamily housing permits

-The decrease in building permits in May was primarily because of the decrease in permits for multi-family units.
-As per the latest report, building permit authorization for single-family homes has decreased 02.2% to 844,000 units in May as compared to the revised April reading of 863,000 units.
-Multi-family unit authorizations have decreased by 8.5% from 460,000 units to 421,000 units.
-The annual growth rate in permits, however, remains high with the overall permits increasing by 8.0% as compared to the same period in the previous year.
+The decrease in building permits spanned across the sectors in February.
+As per the latest report, building permit authorization for single-family homes has decreased by 0.6% to 872,000 units as compared to the revised January reading of 877,000.
+Multi-family unit authorizations have decreased by 14.8% from 452,000 units to 385,000 units.
+The year-over-year comparison has been positive with the total permits issued improving by 6.5% as compared to the same period last year.

 The outlook for the housing sector

 The decline in the number of building permits issued was primarily in the multi-unit sector, which tends to be volatile.
 The positive takeaway is the continued improvement in the single-family units, which are twice as beneficial to the economy and the housing sector (PKB) as compared to the multi-family units.
 Homebuilders (DHI) remain optimistic as growing wages and an expanding economy are likely to drive demand for housing higher.
 In the next part of this series, we’ll analyze the rebound of existing home sales in February.